bronson/minecraft-to-matrix/README.md

 # Minecraft To Matrix

-A simple Minecraft plugin to publish player events to a Matrix room.
+A simple Minecraft plugin to publish player events and chat to a Matrix room.

 ## Install

-Copy the plugin's jar to your server's `plugins` directory.
+1. Copy the plugin's jar to your server's `plugins` directory.

-Restart the server.
+1. Restart the server.

-Now you'll see a plugins/MinecraftToMatrix/config.yml file.
+Now you'll see a `plugins/MinecraftToMatrix/config.yml` file.

-Fill in the file with your server name, room ID, username, and password.
+Fill in the file with your info.

-In Element, you find the room ID in the room's Settings -> Advanced -> Internal Room ID.
+In Element, you can find the room ID in the room's Settings -> Advanced -> Internal Room ID.

 ```yml